A Multiquadratic Field Generalization of Artin's Conjecture: Units in multiquadratic fields

-\begin{cor} If $K$ is a multiquadratic field of degree $2^m$, $m \geq 3$ such that the class number of $K$ is $1$, then $K$ contains no unit of norm $-1$. \end{cor} This shows that for general multiquadratic fields $K$ of degree $2^m$, $m \geq 3$ with class number $1$, it is never the case that $L_{p} = K(\zeta_p^+)$ for infinitely many $p$ split in $K$.
-It has already been shown by A. Fr\"olich \cite{Fr} that if $ m \geq 5$ then $K$ has class number $>1$, which gives an alternate argument for why it will never be true that $L_{p} = K(\zeta_p^+)$ for infinitely many $p$ split in $K$.
-We have proven this for $m=3,4$ as well.
+This shows that for general multiquadratic fields $K$ of degree $2^m$, $m \geq 3$ with class number $1$ (that is, the Hilbert class field $H=K$), it is never the case that there are a positive density of primes split in $K/\mathbb{Q}$ for which $K$ has minimal index mod $p$.
+It has already been shown by A. Fr\"olich \cite{Fr} that if $ m \geq 5$ then $K$ has class number $>1$, which gives an alternate argument for why this will never be true for infinitely many $p$ split in $K$.
+We have proven this for $m=3,4$ as well. \\